I think you become an adult when you start making your own pasta sauce. Oh, and paying your own bills. That’s also important.

 - Once your sauce has reached desired thickness, add the juice of half a lemon and stir.

 - Add 3/4 of the chopped asparagus and the cooked pasta to the sauce and toss to coat.

-- Divide between 2-3 serving plates and top with remaining asparagus.
+- Divide between 2-3 serving plates (per original recipe // adjust if altering batch size) and top with remaining asparagus.
 Serve with a lemon wedge and vegan parmesan cheese.

 - Store leftovers in the refrigerator for up to a few days.

 *To keep this recipe gluten-free, use gluten-free pasta and sub the flour with cornstarch or another thickener of choice.
 Add 1-2 Tbsp during the blending process to make sure it’s completely blended.
 Then add back to the pan to thicken for 5-7 minutes.
 Alternatively, make a slurry with the cornstarch and a few Tbsp of the sauce in a small bowl and then whisk it directly into the pan during the simmering process.
 Repeat in 1/2 Tbsp amounts until desired consistency is reached.